 Every once in a while this topic comes up on a social media or Rust user channel.
 I’d like to describe briefly the way I see where things are going by a little bit of history as well as some information about existing flux of Machine Learning/Deep Learning frameworks and major recent trends.

-Brief history and where are we now?
+Brief history and where we are now?

 Existing ML/DL ecosystems are huge because they are the combinations of High Performance Computing, Mathematical Optimization, System and Compiler Engineering, etc. etc. So for the sake of simplicity, if we go by the common breakdown of ML into traditional ML vs. DL (overlap included), then rusty-machine, rustlearn vs. leaf comes in front of our eyes.
 They have done very interesting and bold developments, in particular,